skiphansen/panog2_dz22/README.md

 for the G2 and the [Pano Hacker's Wiki](https://github.com/tomverbeure/panologic-g2/wiki) for additional information.

+My [Pano_ldr](https://github.com/skiphansen/panog2_ldr) has been successfully installed and tested on the DZ22-2 **WITHOUT** opening the case.
+In fact the DZ22-2 was my motivation for writting it.

 ## Features

 - Based on the largest FPGA in the Spartan 6 family with 147,443k equivalent logic cells